ChrisPritchard/PropertyNotify/Readme.md

 That is, any property with the **Notify** attribute will be turned into a property with a backing field that calls your specified function (the default is '`OnPropertyChanged`') when the property's value changes.

 Simple!

-There is a test project in the source repo that shows this working, as well.